Applicable only to Google BigQuery (v2) and Microsoft Azure Synapse Analytics destinations, the

 _sdc_primary_keys table to store Primary Key information and de-dupe data during loading incrementally-replicated tables.

-De-duplicating data only applies to tables using an Incremental Replication Method.
+De-duplicating data only applies to tables using an Incremental Replication Method and destinations configured to use Upsert loading.
 This ensures that only the most recent version of a record is loaded into the table.